SWC-OSG-Workshop/OSG-HostedCE-RMACC17/demo.md

 We briefly outline the process for integrating a campus HPC cluster with the OSG high throughput ecosystem.

 ## Steps taken by the campus HPC resource administrator
-   * Create new user account on HPC resource that will be used to submit OSG jobs
+   * Create new user account on the campus HPC resource that will be used to submit OSG jobs
-   * Add SSH public key provided by OSG staff
+   * Add the SSH public key provided by OSG staff
    * Communicate to OSG staff when user account is ready to go

 ## Steps taken by OSG staff